CDP vs DMP: Differences & Similarities Explained

-In the ever-evolving landscape of digital marketing, understanding the tools at your disposal is crucial.
+Understanding the tools at your disposal is crucial in the ever-evolving digital marketing landscape.
 Two essential platforms are customer data platforms (CDPs) and data management platforms (DMPs).

-This article will explore the differences and similarities between CDPs and DMPs, offering insights to help you determine which is best suited for your marketing strategy.
+This article will explore the differences and similarities between a CDP vs DMP, offering insights to help you determine which is best suited for your marketing strategy.

 What Is a Customer Data Platform?